 The ink pigment that cannot be destroyed will remain in the dermis layer of skin, and your body will come to accept it.

 But, the ingredients sound frightening, right?
 It’s true.
 The list raises some red flags.
 Just what could these compounds be doing to the body, particularly the lymph nodes?

 How Can Ink Affect Lymph Nodes?

-Research shows that ink particles can remove themselves from the dermal skin layer and move through the lymphatic system and bloodstream.
-They will arrive at the lymph nodes.
+Research shows that ink particles can remove themselves from the dermal skin layer and move through the lymphatic system, bloodstream and liver.
+They will arrive at the lymph nodes along this journey.

 Post mortem studies were carried out on doner lymph node and skin tissue samples from those with tattoos and those without — techniques such as measuring, x-rays and fluorescence imaging were used.

 The tattoo ink contains metal pigments, which were found to be carried through the bloodstream or lymph fluid.
 They ended up in the lymph nodes, and traces of titanium were found here.

 Those subjects who had tattoos showed more trace of these compounds.

 The study used a technique called spectroscopy.
 Results showed biomolecular tissue changes in skin and lymph pigment: